miraemilia/evergreen-fullstack/README.md

 ### User

 1. User Management: a user is able to...
-   - register for an user account (not admin account)
+   - register for a user account (not admin account)
    - log in and out
-   - _extra_: edit certain properties of their account
+   - (backend only: edit certain properties of their account)
-   - _extra_: unregister
-   - _extra_: Google OAuth
+   - (backend only: unregister)
 2. Products: a user is able to...
    - view all available products
    - view a single product